-President Jackson was furious that the Tariff of 1832 had been "Nullified" by South Carolina.
+President Jackson was furious that the Tariff of 1832 had been "nullified" by South Carolina.
 Jackson issued a warning he was prepared to enforce the law.
 It was called the Nullification Proclamation—disputing a states' right to nullify a federal law.
-Jackson sent ships and soldiers to Charleston and ordered the collector to collect the duties indicated in the protection tariffs.
+Jackson sent ships and soldiers to Charleston and ordered the collector to collect the duties.

 The 1833 Force Bill

-President Jackson asked Congress to give him greater power and on March 2, 1833 the Force Bill was passed, authorizing the use of military force against any state that resisted the tariff acts and rejected the Nullification Doctrine.
+President Jackson passed the Force Bill, authorizing the use of military force against any state that resisted the tariff acts and rejected the Nullification Doctrine.

 The Compromise Tariff

-A Compromise Tariff proposed by Henry Clay was passed by Congress in March 1833 and gradually lowered the tariff rates over the next 10 years until, in 1842, they would be as low as they were by the Tariff Act of 1816.
-The Compromise Tariff ended the Nullification Crisis.
+A Compromise Tariff proposed by Henry Clay passed in March 1833.
+It gradually lowered the tariff rates over the next 10 years until they returned to the level of the Tariff Act of 1816.
+And so the Nullification Crisis ended.

 Source: 1832 Nullification Crisis